 Being late has always been an issue for me.
 This day though, was different.
 I was on time, but I was about to learn a powerful lesson about timing.

 Jess and I met on Monday mornings at a convenient store called The Short Stop, located in a small town between the two of us.
 We were studying the book of John, spending an hour before she had to head to work in Bentonville.
 Most Monday mornings, we met inside the little cafe where seating was located.
 This particular Monday morning, she brought her dog with her, which required us to sit outside at the picnic tables to the west of the store.
 It was a picturesque place surrounded by big trees with a little local school beside it and railroad tracks across the street.
 Dixie, her dog, sat beside Jess as we enjoyed the beautiful fall weather and talked about some things in our study.

-About half way through, two unexpected arrivals came crashing onto the scene.
+About halfway through, two unexpected arrivals came crashing onto the scene.
 A biker, riding a rumbling motorcycle, pulled up beside us from the road.
 At the same time, a pit bull came trotting up, seemingly out of nowhere.
 Immediately, Dixie began barking and the pit bull advanced toward her with a menacing growl.
-There was a flurry of activity complete with loud barking and growling as Jess drug Dixie quickly to the car and stuffed her inside.
-The biker, seeing the commotion with the dogs, came walking over and glanced at our stuff on the table.
-He looked at Jess and I and asked if we were having a Bible study as the pit bull calmed down and began to wander off.
+There was a flurry of “activity” complete with loud barking and growling as Jess drug Dixie quickly to the car and stuffed her inside.
+The biker, seeing the commotion with the dogs, walked over and glanced at our stuff on the table.
+He looked at Jess and me and asked if we were having a Bible study as the pit bull calmed down and began to wander off.

 “We are!”
 I answered and asked if he would like to join us.
 “We’re looking through the book of John,” I added.